djordjejankovic10/community-bloom-portal/mobile-post-creation-user-stories.md

   - Player includes standard controls (play/pause, seek, volume)
   - Option to open fullscreen modal viewer with close button
   - Video player maintains aspect ratio of original video
-    - All videos must maintain their original aspect ratio in both thumbnail and playback states, regardless of whether they are portrait (vertical) or landscape (horizontal) orientation.
-Play both portrait (9:16) and landscape (16:9) videos and verify that no stretching, cropping or distortion occurs in either thumbnail or full playback view.
+    - All videos must maintain their original aspect ratio in playback states, regardless of whether they are portrait (vertical) or landscape (horizontal) orientation.
+Play both portrait (9:16) and landscape (16:9) videos and verify that no stretching, cropping or distortion occurs in full playback view.
-    - When a post contains multiple videos with different orientations (portrait and landscape mixed), all videos must appear with a consistent container size without jarring layout shifts when swiping between them.
+    - When a post contains multiple videos with different orientations (portrait and landscape mixed), all videos must appear with a consistent container size without jarring layout shifts when swiping between them (just like images)
   - Background state properly handled when navigating away from video
 - Video handling includes:
   - Loading indicators while video initializes
+    - Display a shimmer animation over a light gray video thumbnail placeholder
+    - Center a pulsing play button icon that indicates loading state (different from the standard play button)
+    - Maintain consistent dimensions to prevent layout shifts when the video loads
+    - Transition smoothly from loading state to thumbnail with a brief fade animation
   - Error states for failed video loads
+    - Display a placeholder with retry option when videos fail to load, using a light gray background with video icon and brief error message
+    - Maintain layout integrity with proper spacing and dimensions matching the expected video size
 - Video optimization:
   - Efficient video loading
   - Appropriate video quality based on display size
   - Responsive sizing to fit different screen dimensions

-**User Story: View URL Previews in Posts**
-As a mobile app user, I want to see rich previews of URLs shared in posts to get context without leaving the app.

-**Acceptance Criteria:**
-- URLs in post content are automatically detected using regex pattern
-- For detected URLs, a rich preview card is displayed below the post text showing:
-  - Preview image from the link (left side of card, square aspect ratio)
-  - Link title with proper truncation (max 2 lines)
-  - Link description with truncation (max 1 line)
-  - Website domain name displayed below description
-- Preview card dimensions and styling:
-  - Card has light border (1px) with subtle rounded corners (8px radius)
-  - Text area has proper padding (12px horizontal, 8px vertical)
-  - Max width matches the container width
-  - Clear visual hierarchy between title (larger, bold font) and description (regular weight)
-  - Domain name in subtle, secondary color
-- Visual states:
-  - Loading state shows skeleton UI while fetching preview data
-  - Error/fallback state shows domain name when preview data unavailable
-- Tapping on the preview card opens the URL in in-app browser or external browser based on user settings
-- Preview images load efficiently with proper caching
-- URL previews gracefully handle long content with appropriate truncation

 **User Story: View Pinned Posts**
 As a mobile app user, I want to see important pinned posts at the top of my feed for quick access to essential community information.